doriangirard9/VideoML/DOCUMENTATION.md

 # Caption on a video clip with an offset
 caption "some text" on video_clip wait 2s

+# Caption on a video clip at a specific position
+caption "some text" on video_clip at (left, bottom)

 # Full example
-caption "some text" on video_clip wait 2s for 5s
+caption "some text" on video_clip wait 2s for 5s at (left, bottom)
 ```

 ## Image clips